Skip to content

 • before and after having a coffee, cup of tea or meal break

-There are general principles you should follow to help prevent the spread of COVID-19 including:
+There are general principles you should follow to help prevent the spread of respiratory infections including:

 • avoid touching your eyes, nose, and mouth with unwashed hands